SkooveLearn PianoDownload on the App Store

 Dotted half notes (minims)

-Dotted half notes, or minims, merge the length of a half note with a quarter note, totaling three beats in common time.
-They are fundamental in compositions where a slightly elongated melody line or rhythm is required, without excessively prolonging the note duration.
+As we have seen, dotted half notes merge the length of a half note with a quarter note, totaling three beats.
 Understanding how to count dotted half notes is crucial for maintaining proper rhythm in a musical piece.

 Dotted half notes (Minims)